 10. I know what i want, and how to get it

-Most ENFPs suffer from impulse purchase, as they are easily inspired by recommendations.
+Most ENFPs suffer from impulse purchases, as they are easily inspired by recommendations.
 We can ensure heavy OTS (opportunity to see) to remind them of products and services they can consider.
-Different from ESFPs, beneath ENFPs carefree exterior, they crave for deeper meaning in life.
+Different from ESFPs, beneath ENFPs carefree exteriors, they crave deeper meaning in life.
 ESG goals become important to them and they are more likely to support brands who are active and aligned in ESG activism.
 This ensures stronger brand recall and brand love.